More and more people are swapping their home and their regular life for the “van life” adventure.

 You always have your own house with you and can prepare your own meals.

 However, there are more or less apparent costs when traveling in a van.
-In order to spare you from unpleasant surprises, I have listed the biggest van life costs here.
+To spare you from unpleasant surprises, I have listed the biggest van life costs here.

 - Van Life Tips for Living in a Van in Australia